DroidChecker/home/README.md

 ### Optional arguments

-DroidChecker provides the following options. please consult ``droidchecker -h`` for a full list.
+Kea provides the following options. please consult ``kea -h`` for a full list.

 ``-f``: The test files that contain the properties.